 A tag consists of a key-value pair.

-A series of core Alibaba Cloud services support tags, such as Elastic Compute Service (ECS), ApsaraDB RDS, Object Storage Service (OSS), Virtual Private Cloud (VPC), Server Load Balancer (SLB), and Container Service for Kubernetes (ACK).
+A series of core Alibaba Cloud services support tags, such as ECS, ApsaraDB RDS, Object Storage Service (OSS), Virtual Private Cloud (VPC), Server Load Balancer (SLB), and Container Service for Kubernetes (ACK).
 Alibaba Cloud intends to add tag support for other services.
 For more information, see Alibaba Cloud services that support tags.

 |Maximum number of tags that can be added to a single resource||20|